 R. lived in Mexico with her ex-partner and three children.
 Throughout their relationship, R's expartner severely abused her, including threats, verbal abuse, and physical abuse that resulted in R. needing to go to the hospital during her second pregnancy.
-R.'s ex-partner also physically and emotionally abused R.'s son A. About one week before R. and A. left Mexico for the United States, R.'s ex-partner attacked her with a machete.
+R.'s ex-partner also physically and emotionally abused R.'s son A. About one week before R. and A. left Mexico for the United

+States, R.'s ex-partner attacked her with a machete.
 R. has two children who remain in Mexico with their paternal grandparents.
 Although R. and A. were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, their NTAs have not yet been filed with the immigration court.
 For this reason, NIJC filed skeletal asylum applications for R. and A. with USCIS.
 Because their applications were filed more than one year after they entered the United States, their pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
 Once their NTAs are filed with the court, they will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to R. and A.'s merits hearing.

 23. J. is a woman from Ecuador.
-Her daughter, S. is a derivative on her application for asylum and is also independently eligible.
-They speak Spanish and live in Chicago, Illinois.
+Her daughter, S., is a derivative on her application and is also independently eligible for asylum.
+Their Master Calendar hearing is scheduled for April 22, 2024.
+J. and S. speak Spanish and live in Chicago, Illinois.
 (21-0150688) (21-0151647)

-When J. was a young woman, she met her first partner and the father of her first two children.
-He abused her for several years until they separated.
-She made several reports against him.
-J. met her next partner, the father of her third child, S., a few years later.
+When J. was a young woman, she endured several years in an abusive relationship with the father of her first two children.
+She made multiple reports against him before they separated.
+J. met the father of her third child, S., a few years later.
 He also severely abused J. throughout their relationship, beating and threatening her often.
-She finally separated from him after several years, but he continued to threaten her.
+He continued to threaten J. even after she finally separated from him several years later.
 J. then entered a relationship with a woman.
-She and her partner faced a lot of discrimination, harassment and threats for being together.
-J.'s second partner often called to threaten her, insult her, and even found her and beat her up again.
-Several months before coming to the United States, J. and her partner received a letter at their home calling them lesbians and telling them they were going to be killed.
-They began preparing to come to the United States and fled together with J.'s daughter S. as soon as they had the money to do so.
+She and her partner faced discrimination, harassment, and threats for being together.
+J.'s second partner continued to harass her with threatening phone calls.
+Once, he found and physically assaulted her.
+In 2021, J. and her partner received a letter at their home calling them lesbians and telling them they were going to be killed.
+They began preparing to come to the United States and fled together with J.'s daughter, S., as soon as they had the money to do so.
 J. and S. arrived in the United States in July of 2021.
-Although they were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, their NTAs have not yet been filed with the immigration court.
-Until their NTAs are filed with the court, USCIS retains initial jurisdiction over their cases.
 NIJC timely filed their asylum applications with USCIS.
-Once their NTAs are filed with the court, they will be placed into court proceedings.
-All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.
+J's first Master Calendar hearing is on April 22, 2024.
+All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.